How to Update Your Content Security Policy

 report-only mode worked well, I did encounter some hiccups in Safari, as it’s been known to jumble its report-only and enforced modes.
 This meant I was getting errors for sources that should be allowed.
 To verify that these errors were caused by Safari bugs, I used our staging environment to test Safari with only the new rules being enforced.
 And using Dashboards, I was able to fully view Safari’s impact on our CSP errors.

 Like reading a good detective novel, once I solved this problem, another, more confounding problem bubbled up to take its place.
-Our Jira integration was having trouble integrating with our CSP.
+Our Jira integration was having trouble integrating with our Content Security Policy.
 Because our Jira integration includes an embedded ‘glance view’, I could view Sentry data alongside other fields like assignee, priority and labels.
 After reviewing these embedded views, I discovered the issue: outdated libraries that relied on

 eval() expressions which are not allowed in our CSP rules.